Infinity (comic book): Avengers - "...To the Very End"

 Black Dwarf fights the Avengers to keep them from reclaiming the Peak.
-During the battle, Ronan the Accuser arrives to help the Avengers where Ronan declares Black Dwarf guilty and kills him.
+During the battle, Ronan the Accuser arrives to help the Avengers and kills Black Dwarf.

 Part 6 - "Amber"

-The Avengers, the Guardians of the Galaxy, and Agent Brand and her personnel retake the Peak.
-At the same time, Starbrand devastates most of the enemy fleet with his power, forcing the survivors into a retreat.
-In Necropolis, the Illuminati confronts Supergiant and an enslaved Gladiator, and she is defeated after Lockjaw teleports her to an uninhabited world with an anti-matter bomb that Maximus detonates.
+The Avengers, the Guardians of the Galaxy, and Abigail Brand retake the Peak.
+At the same time, Starbrand devastates most of the enemy fleet with his power, forcing the survivors to retreat.
+In Necropolis, Lockjaw teleports Supergiant to an uninhabited world with an anti-matter bomb that Maximus detonates.
 Captain America, Captain Marvel, the Hulk, Hyperion, and Thor confront Thanos and his Black Order in Orollan.
 Hyperion kills Corvus Glaive, but Thanos and Proxima Midnight put the Avengers on the brink of defeat.
-Ebony Maw turns on his master and manipulates Thane into putting Thanos and Midnight into a state of "living death", freezing them in amber.
+Ebony Maw turns on his master and manipulates Thane into trapping Thanos and Midnight in amber.
 In the aftermath, the heroes and their allies pick up the pieces and rebuild, while the Illuminati continue to secretly find ways to prevent the impending death of the multiverse, with Thanos and Midnight in their custody.
 Maw departs with Thane, intent on turning him into something far worse than Thanos.

 Tie-ins

 Avengers Assemble

-When the Terrigen Bomb was detonated in Earth's atmosphere, a housewife named Alice Taylor-Kezierski was exposed to the Terrigen Mists and entered a state of Terrigenesis.
-After emerging from her cocoon, she accidentally enlarged her husband causing Alice, two of her neighbors, and her house to shrink to the Microverse.
+When the Terrigen Bomb was detonated in Earth's atmosphere, a housewife named Alice Taylor-Kezierski was exposed to the Terrigen Mists and underwent Terrigenesis.
+After emerging from her cocoon, she accidentally enlarges her husband and causes herself, two of her neighbors, and her house to shrink into the Microverse.
 With the help of Wasp and Wonder Man of the Uncanny Avengers, Alice was able to enlarge her house and her neighbors and shrink her husband back to their original proportions.